Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 - 3-pin JST PA connector for the print cooling fan with optional tacho
 - 3-pin IO0 connector, for an endstop or other input device
 - 3 Pin connector for WS2812 (aka Neopixel) or similar LEDs
 - 4-pin FFC connector for optional scanning inductive sensor coil.
-This requires a **same side FFC** to connect to a standard Duet3D coil.
+This requires a **same side FFC** (A-A) to connect to a standard Duet3D coil or the Bondtech SZP coil.
 - 5-pin USB OUT connector.
 This is not used when running RepRapFirmware.

 ### Pin diagram